There's no better feeling than lacing up some ice skates and gliding around with friends or competing in ice hockey or figure skating.

 Ice skating is fun with company, so get friends or family to join in your journey.

-Once you get gliding, falling, turning, and stopping down to a science, you can add neat tricks to really look like a pro.
+Once you get gliding, falling, turning, and stopping down to a science, you can add neat tricks to really look like a pro or one day be ready for international competition!

 If you need help sourcing slide boards, synthetic ice, or other helpful tools on your ice skating journey, feel free to connect with our team.